 Becoming a more mindful leader

 The London Business School video says that the best way to slow down is by creating and protecting the space you need to think: "Focus on your key priorities.
-Set ground rules for managing communications across the organization (and stick to them).
+Set ground rules for managing communications across the organization.
 Block out time to think.
 Work smarter, not harder."

-Leaders can also set a good example for their employees by demonstrating the importance of the things that truly matter in life, Bassett said.
+Leaders can also set a good example for their employees by demonstrating the importance of the things that truly matter in life, such as family, Bassett said.

 "If we are mindful in the moment for those things, then I think people are more productive in their work life as well," she added.
 "It's our job to take care of our employees and provide them with a safe environment."

 However, we often overcomplicate mindfulness, rejecting the idea before giving it a chance.
 While you certainly can't just collapse on the ground for a meditation session in the middle of your workday, you don't have to go to such extreme measures to achieve calmness.